Warren Livingstone

 In 2014 Livingstone purchased the Charing Cross Hotel in Waverley and renovated it as a gastro pub with a 2 hatted chef; Matt Kemp.
 In 2018 he purchased Hotel William on William St, Darlinghurst and reopened it as Hyde Park House after a $5 million overhaul.
+In 2020 he purchased the Captain Cook Hotel in Botany, 2022 the Rose and Crown in Parramatta and in 2023 the Australian Hotel in McGraths Hill.